• Skip to content

 Structured and consistent church communication is one of the most important things an organization can do to foster engagement.

-Volunteers that give of their time, and a portion of their life, have a natural interest in what is happening behind the scenes.
+Volunteers who give of their time and a portion of their lives, have a natural interest in what is happening behind the scenes.

 Sharing performance data helps the volunteer see the big picture and further their passion for the organization.